 Or, just get a Nissan Leaf – that probably would have been the better move, considering the stated parameters.

-Anyway, those are the differences between the old and new mayors so far – nothing else has changed.
+Anyway, those are the differences between the old and new Mayors so far – not much else has changed.

 Tags: 2011, battery, bay area, bev, blvd., california, car, CEO, Chevrolet, chevrolet volt, chevy volt, company, ed lee, edwin lee, electric, eletric, ev, gavin newsom, geary, gm, hybrid, interim, lease, Mayor, pg&e, plug-in, retiring, San Francisco, vehicle, volt